zenn1989/ffcms/README.md

 # Licensing and authors
 FFCMS developed under GNU GPL v3 license - you can use ffcms where you want and as you want.
 License require copyleft to authors.

-The main developer of FFCMS system is [Pyatinsky Mihail - zenn](http://vk.com/followzenn) from Ukraine.
+The main developer of FFCMS system is [Pyatinsky Mihail - zenn](http://vk.com/followzenn) from Russia.